lliehu/reactive-i18n-test-react/README.md

-# Reactive I18n test with React and Redux
+# Reactive I18n test with React, react-i18next and Redux

 ## TODO

-* Decide on i18n library/framework
+* react-i18next
 * See all the requirements from the thesis.
 * First see if Redux alone is enough.
 If not, then add another component, for example redux-observable, redux-cycles or RxJS.